Unboxed-Software/solana-course/content/mwa-deep-dive.md

 >This package is still in alpha and is not production ready.
 However, the API is stable and will not change drastically, so you can begin integration with your wallet.

-However, we have extracted the package and made it available via github.
-If you're interested how that was done, take a look at the README of our edited version of the [walletlib](https://github.com/Unboxed-Software/mobile-wallet-adapter-walletlib)
+However, we have extracted the package and made it available on GitHub.
+If you're interested in how we did that, take a look at the README [on the GitHub repo where we've made this package available](https://github.com/Unboxed-Software/mobile-wallet-adapter-walletlib)

 Let's install the package in a new folder `lib`:
 ```bash